Frequently Asked Workers’ Compensation Questions

 Q: Can my employer terminate me as a result of a work-related injury?

 A: The law prohibits terminating an employee in retaliation for filing a workers’ compensation claim.
 In fact, it is a third-degree criminal offense for them to do so.
-When retained to represent you, our Paterson workers’ compensation lawyers will send a certified letter to your employer notifying them of this law.
+If necessary, our Paterson workers’ compensation lawyers will send a certified letter to your employer notifying them of this law.

 Q: What if I recover money from a third party as a result of my injuries?